Inviscid Water-Waves and interface modeling: Introduction

-An alternative description of the jump in tangential velocity stems from expressing the velocity as a potential.
-This requires the additional assumption that both flows are irrotational.
-The vortex sheet then translate in a discontinuity of the potential across the interface $\Gamma_{S}$ yet with a continuous normal gradient.
-This approach is know as the `dipole method' (it is equivalent to double layer potentials in potential theory).
-It was also introduced earlier on for this problem, see \cite{Baker82}.
+The second approach is referred to as the `dipole layer', where the velocity is now described by the jump in potential between the two fluids (measured by the dipole distribution $\mu$, related to $\gamma$ via $\gamma = \partial_e \mu $).
+The jump in tangential velocity then stems from expressing the velocity as a potential.
+The dipole layer evolution follows from the Bernoulli equation (and takes the form given in \eqref{inv_muSt}), whereas the interface is again transported by the normal flow (as expressed in \eqref{eq:dtz2}).
+This approach is known as the `dipole method' (it is equivalent to double layer potentials in potential theory).
+This approach was first investigated in \cite{Baker82} and then in \cite{BAKER198353,Baker11}.

-The former method is lighter to derive and offers the possibility to account for Euler flows with vorticity, whereas the later involves more analytical work and assumes an irrotational flow.
-We will see however that the later has better convergence properties for strongly non-linear configurations.
+The former method is lighter to derive and offers the possibility to account for Euler flows with vorticity, whereas the latter involves more analytical work and assumes an irrotational flow.
+We will see however that the latter has better convergence properties for strongly non-linear configurations.
 In both cases, the spatial discretization in terms of singular integrals is known to converge toward the Euler equation \cite{ADL}, see also \cite{Beale96} for a study of the vortex method in the deep-water case.

 The deep-water case is a trivial limit of the above description, in which the bottom vortex sheet (distributed on $\Gamma_{B}$) is sent to infinity.
 It is formally equivalent to simply suppressing it, or setting its vorticity to zero.